unbxd/search-JS-library/docs/configurations/BannerConfig.md

 ### Scenarios
 {: .no_toc }
-There are several HTML selectors that can be used to locate the banner element in an e-commerce page:
+There are several HTML selectors that can be used to locate the banner element in an e-commerce page.
+For ex: getElementById, getElementsByClassName, getElementsByTagName, querySelector, querySelectorAll, getElementsByName, etc...

-* getElementById: This method retrieves an element by its unique id attribute.
-* getElementsByClassName: This method retrieves all elements with a given class name
-* getElementsByTagName: This method retrieves all elements with a given tag name (e.g. div, span, etc.)
-* querySelector: This method retrieves the first element that matches a given CSS selector
-* querySelectorAll: This method retrieves all elements that match a given CSS selector
-* getElementsByName: This method retrieves all elements with a given name attribute.

-These selectors are part of the Document Object Model (DOM) API, which allows developers to access and manipulate the elements of an HTML or XML document.
-These selectors are commonly used in JavaScript to locate and manipulate specific elements on a webpage.

 ---

 ## template